penguinUwU/Asteroids/README.md

 **Yichen Cui**

 I mainly worked on the controller component of this game.
 I was responsible for setting up the game loop, handling the user inputs, resetting the game, and updating the model and view components.
 I was also responsible for compiling and packaging this game into an executable installer for release.
-In the README file, I worked on the Documentation and Directory Structure section by documenting the classes and major methods in the controller package.
+In the README file, I worked on the Documentation and Directory Structure section and the Screenshots section.
+I documented the classes and major methods in the controller package, and added a gif of the gameplay.